 Let $\cat$ be a category.
 A morphism $f : X \to Y$ in $\cat$ is \emph{regular epic (monic)} if it is the coequalizer (equalizer, respectively) of some pair of parallel morphisms.
 The category $\cat$ is \emph{regular} if \begin{itemize} \item $\cat$ is finitely complete, \item the coequalizer of every kernel pair exists, and \item the pullback of a regular epimorphism along any morphism is a regular epimorphism. \end{itemize}

 Let $f : X \to Y$ be any morphism in a finitely complete category $\cat$.
 Then, $f$ induces a functor $f_* : \Sub(Y) \to \Sub(X)$, called the \emph{base change functor}, by sending each subobject of $Y$ to its pullback along $f$.
-The category $\cat$ is \emph{coherent} if \begin{itemize} \item $\cat$ is regular, \item every subobject poset $\Sub(X)$ has binary unions (least upper bounds), and \item the binary unions are stable under base changes. \end{itemize}
+We say $\cat$ is \emph{coherent} if \begin{itemize} \item $\cat$ is regular, \item every subobject poset $\Sub(X)$ has binary unions (least upper bounds), and \item the binary unions are stable under base changes. \end{itemize}